 Opportunities for parents

 Parents are an integral part of our success.
-Our highly supportive PTO meets monthly and hosts the annual Livermore Pie Auction, a long standing year tradition.
+Our highly supportive PTO meets monthly and hosts the annual Livermore Pie Auction, a long standing tradition.
 PTO-generated funds provide students with field trips, library books, classroom instructional needs, and playground equipment.
-Parents volunteer in classrooms, sponsor book fairs, and enriching activities.
+Parents volunteer in classrooms, sponsor book fairs, and enrichment activities.